 Traumatic brain injury: know the facts

 Globally brain injuries account for at least one death every seven minutes.
 It is one of the leading causes of death and disability in adults.
-Such injuries may be caused by a blow to the head, leading to a serious condition called traumatic brain injury (TBI).
+Such injuries may be caused by a blow to the head or a penetrating injury, leading to a serious condition called traumatic brain injury (TBI).
 Here’s what you need to know.

-A TBI is a sudden injury to the brain caused by a jolt to the head.
-Globally, more than 5% of people who’ve been involved in an accident or have received a blow to the head suffered a TBI.
+A TBI is a sudden injury to the brain that may be caused by a jolt to the heador a penetrating injury.
+Globally, more than 5% of people who’ve been involved in an accident, suffered a concussion or have received a blow to the head may have suffered a TBI.

 Furthermore, an estimated 89,000 new traumatic brain injuries are reported annually in South Africa.